And then, the Lord Most High looked down from Heaven and said, “I need a soft and caring soul.”

-I need somebody with strong arms to push kids in swings, yet gentle enough to rock babies to sleep.
+It had to be somebody with strong arms to push kids in swings, yet gentle enough to rock babies to sleep.
 Somebody to call the grandkids in for milk and cookies, calm cranky toddlers, eat all of her dinner cold just to make sure everyone else has theirs hot.
-So God made a Grandma.
+So God made a grandma.

 Somebody to snuggle, hug, kiss, and tickle and tell bedtime stories and sneak candy and tell them about Jesus.
-Somebody who would bind a family together with the soft strong bonds of love and compassion.
-Who would laugh, then reply with smiling eyes when the Grandkids say that they never want to leave Grandma’s house.
-So God made a Grandma.
+Someone who would bind a family together with the soft strong bonds of love and compassion.
+Who would laugh, then reply with smiling eyes when the grandkids said they never want to leave Grandma’s house.
+So God made a grandma.

-To all of the Grandmas . . .
+To all of the grandmas . . .

 The Grammys and Grannies, Hammies and Nanas, MeeMaws and MaMaws, Honeys and Sugars.
 We would be lost without you.
-Thank you for the gift that you are.